 The last streetcar ran its final course on the Hodiamont Tracks of St. Louis in May of 1966, succumbing to the pressures of suburbanization and personal cars that began to claim the streets.

 The Hodiamont Tracks is currently a desolate back alley that penetrates the West End neighborhood, and much too often the site of illegal dumping and activities, deplete of community-enhancing amenities.

 The tracks in this underserved neighborhood will soon be transformed into a greenway, enticing people back with its social and ecological vibrancy.

-Historical demographic changes of white and Black populations observed in St. Louis City and County have directly correlated with urban renewal projects, redlining policies, municipal property zoning, and the National Housing Act in St. Louis beginning in the 1900s.
-Mapping these policies, which are often disguised midleadingly as ideas of reform and renewal, alongside demographic patterns highlights the systemic forces behind the phenomenon of "white plight."
+Urban renewal projects, redlining policies, municipal property zoning, and the National Housing Act in St. Louis beginning in the 1900s have directly influenced demographic patterns of white and African American populations observed in St. Louis City and County.
+Mapping these policies, which are often disguised misleadingly as ideas of reform, highlight the politics behind the phenomenon of "white plight."

 The link between the ecological health of the Mississippi River and manufacturing and agricultural -distribution industries is depicted at two scales.
 River barge terminal instructures' scales are exagerated.